 Earth Day Twitter Chat (#EarthDayChat)

 2–3 PM EDT

-NEHA and the Environmental Law Institute are partnering to host an Earth Day Twitter Chat on April 21!
+NEHA, the Environmental Law Institute and Climate for Health are partnering to host an Earth Day Twitter Chat on April 21!
 The theme for the chat is “Climate Action.”
 Environmental health professionals work closely with their communities to ensure the safety of the resources we use every day; from the air we breathe to the food we eat and the water we drink.
 These resources are being affected by climate impacts.
 Let's take this opportunity to initiate a conversation about how climate impacts health and what can we do to fight the ill effects of climate change and build resilience.
-Participate

 Twitter Chat Toolkit